 First, inflation is the increase in the price of goods over time.
-Historically, inflation has averaged anywhere between 2% and 3% per year.
-If the price of a candy bar is $1.00 today and inflation is 3% for the year, this same candy bar will cost $1.03 after the next 12 months.
-If you had a crisp George Washington in your wallet for the entirety of those 12 months, you would not be able to afford the candy.
+Historically, inflation has averaged between 2% and 3% per year.
+If the price of a candy bar is $1.00 today and inflation is 3% for the year, this same candy bar is going to cost $1.03 after the next 12 months.
+If you had a crisp George Washington in your wallet for the entirety of those 12 months, you will not be able to afford the candy.
+However, you would be able to afford it if you were to buy one today.
+A dollar is worth more today, because you can buy more goods today than you will be able to after the impact of inflation.

-Second, compounding interest is how invested money grows at an exponential rate.
-Meaning, the longer the money is supported, the faster the money will grow.
-For example, if an individual invested $100 and earned 10% in their first year, they would have $110 after 12 months.
-If they earned 10% the following year, they would have gained $11 and have a new total of $121.
-Another 10% year would yield $12.10 in gains, and the new balance would be $133.10.
+Second, compounding interest is the potential for invested money to grow at an exponential rate.
+Meaning, the longer the money is invested then the faster the money can grow.
+For example, if an individual invested $100 and earned a hypothetical 10% their first year, they would have $110 after 12 months.

+If they earned 10% the following year as well, they would have gained $11 and have a new total of $121.
+Another 10% year would yield $12.10 in gains and the new balance would be $133.10.
 As you can see, even though no additional contributions were made, the balance in the account grows more and more every year despite earning a consistent 10% each year.
-This is because the growth in the account will grow in addition to the initial premium.
+This is because the growth in the account can grow in addition to the initial premium.

-Calculating the Time Value of Money
+How to Calculate Time Value of Money

 Please see the example below to see the impact of investing sooner rather than later.

-$10,000 per Year for 20 Years vs. $5,000 per Year for 40 Years
+$10,000 per Year for 20 Years $5,000 per Year for 40 Years

-Annual Savings: $10,000 Annual Savings: $5,000
+Annual Savings $10,000 $5,000

-Number of Years: 20 Number of Years: 40
+Number of Years 20 40

-Future Value: $367,856 (Difference: $405,954) Future Value: $773,810
+Future Value $367,856 $773,810

-Amount Invested: $200,000 Amount Invested: $200,000
+Amount Invested $200,000 $200,000

-$5,000 per Year for 39 Years vs. $5,000 per Year for 40 Years
+Scenario 1: $5,000 per Year for 39 Years Scenario 2: $5,000 per Year for 40 Years

 Present Value: $0 Present Value: $0